adamchainz/django-mysql/README.rst

 * Handler API for quicker-than-SQL reads using the 'NoSQL' HANDLER commands
 * Status variable inspection and utility methods
 * Named locks for easy locking of e.g. external resources
+* Table lock manager for hard to pull off data migrations

 To see them all, check out the exposition at http://django-mysql.readthedocs.org/en/latest/exposition.html .